QuantEcon/Bookshelf/README.md

 * Run `npm run start-client` to start the Webpack Development server for the client side React app
 * Run `npm run build-client` to package the React client app for usage in production

-NOTE: if you are working on the React client-side application, you will need to switch to the `react-client` branch using `git checkout react-client`

 #### Needed files
 There are some config files that are not on the repo because they contain sensitive information.
 These include:
 * `./_config.js`